How To Assemble A Veggie Tray On A Budget

 Remember: Dressing is the most important part of your platter.

 Do your guests a favor and serve fresh veggies with a chilled dressing.
-Serving fresh vegetables with a warm dip is not too appetizing.
+Serving fresh vegetables with a warm or room-temperature dip is simply unappetizing.

 I served these vegetables with Lighthouse Homestyle Ranch.
 What I like about this dressing is that it’s delicious, for one.
 The dressing is so fresh tasting – which is not the case with many ranch dressings, in my opinion.
 It’s made with real buttermilk, sour cream, and herbs.